jitindersinghtechy/Booking_App/README.md

 🔑 Notes & Assumptions

 Only core booking screens were implemented (not every booking status).
-Navigation flow kept minimal — enough to demonstrate screen linking.
+Navigation flow kept minimal enough to demonstrate screen linking.
 Mock data is used to simulate API responses.
 Some design assumptions were made where Figma details were ambiguous.

-📋 Evaluation Criteria
-This implementation was developed with attention to:
-UI Accuracy → Matches Figma designs.
-Code Quality → TypeScript, modular structure, clear separation of concerns.
-Reusability → Component-driven design.
-User Flow → Smooth navigation between booking screens.
-Completeness → Covers booking list, booking detail, and example flows.